JorgWoehl/Vectors/README.md

 : Width (diameter) of the shaft in points, where 1 point = 1/72 of an inch; this overrides any width specified in `style`.
 The default is 1 point.
 Note that the default cone width and default cone length scale linearly with `'ShaftWidth'`.

 * `'ConeWidth'`
-: Width (diameter) of the cone base incl. rim in points, where 1 point = 1/72 of an inch.
+: Maximum width of the cone in points, where 1 point = 1/72 of an inch.
 The default is 12 times `'ShaftWidth'`.

 * `'ConeLength'`
 : Full length of the cone in points, where 1 point = 1/72 of an inch.
+This does not include the cone bevel, which adds 0.5 points.
 The default is 3 times `'ConeWidth'`.
 Note that a cone appears in its full length only if the vector is parallel to the viewing plane.

 * `'TipFraction'`
-:Ratio of the length of the tip to the full length of the cone, expressed as a fractional value between 0 and 1.
+: Ratio of the length of the tip to the full length of the cone, expressed as a fractional value between 0 and 1.
 The default is 0.2.

 * `'RimFraction'`
-: Ratio of the rim thickness to the radius of the cone, expressed as a fractional value between 0 and 1.
-The default is 0.167, which corresponds to a 1 point rim for the default vector.
+: Ratio of the rim thickness to the rim radius, expressed as a fractional value between 0 and 1.
+The rim radius is half the cone width, minus the bevel of 0.5 points.
+The default is 0.18, which corresponds to a 1 point rim for the default vector.

 * `'NumPoints'`
 : Number of points around the vector circumference, specified as a positive whole number.
 The minimum is 2; the default is 50.